14 Question Types of IELTS Reading Test: Information & Tips

 In IELTS Reading, there are 14 question types divided into 3 sections for a total of 40 questions.
 Each section has 3 or 4 different types of questions to answer.
 To complete all the answers in the reading section of IELTS, you only have one hour.
-In order to prepare well for your test, make sure that you practice each type of question.
+In order to prepare well for your test, make sure that you practice each type of question through an ielts reading practice test.
 Thus, this blog covers the IELTS reading question types for both Academic and General along with tips and strategies to help you.
 Now let’s discuss how many types of questions are there in the reading section of IELTS.

 The IELTS Academic and General reading tests require you to answer 40 questions in a time period of 60 minutes.
 Therefore, there is no such difference in that regard.
 Both tests have a similar structure, the main difference is the level of difficulty.
 To excel in this section, it is important to understand the various reading types of questions.
 These questions are particularly designed to evaluate your skills such as reading for gist, finding information, and understanding logical arguments.
 By familiarizing yourself with the types of questions in IELTS reading, you can enhance your overall performance in this section.